Downings: Economy

 The fishing port at Downings was previously home to a substantial herring fleet.
 Today, the economy survives partly on tourism.
-Na Dúnaibh is home to the 'McNutt of Donegal' tweed factory and shop.
-It is also home to McBride Fishing who operate three crab fishing boats and the online fishing industry news platform The Fishing Daily.
-The Meevagh Boatyard, located on Mulroy Bay, was established in the early 1900s by the Congested District Board.
+Downings is home to the 'McNutt of Donegal' tweed factory and shop.
+It is also home to McBride Fishing, who operate three crab fishing boats and the online fishing industry news platform The Fishing Daily.
+The Meevagh Boatyard, located on Mulroy Bay, was established in the early 1900s by the Congested Districts Board (CDB).
 It built fishing boats, for local fishermen, during the herring boom.

-Situated on Sheephaven Bay, Downings is one of the safest anchorages on the north coast of Ireland, and is a must for an overnight stay for anyone sailing along the Donegal coast.

 Recreation

 The Rosapenna Hotel & Golf Resort, just outside Downings village, is located on the dunes that link the Rosguill peninsula to the mainland.
 The golf club's links course was initially designed by Old Tom Morris in the 1890s.

 Downings lies on the Donegal Atlantic Drive tourist driving route.